jugeeya/UltimateTrainingModpack/README.md

 CPUs will hold a shield that does not deteriorate over time or by damage.

 ###### Hold
-CPUs will hold a normal shield.
+CPUs will hold a shield that does not deteriorate over time until hit for the first time.

 #### Force CPU DI
 ##### All DI Toggles